Kong/docs.konghq.com/app/_hub/kong-inc/service-protection/overview/_index.md

 <details><summary>Can I use the Service Protection plugin with other rate limiting plugins?</summary>

 {% capture rl_plugins_compatibility %}
 Yes.
-You can rate limit a service with the Service Protection plugin and rate limit a different service or a consumer with the other rate limiting plugins.
+You can rate limit a service with the Service Protection plugin and rate limit a route or a consumer with the other rate limiting plugins.
+We don't recommend rate limiting the same services with the Service Protection plugin and another rate limiting plugin.
 {% endcapture %}

 {{ rl_plugins_compatibility | markdownify }}